20-Year Preventive Health Strategy

 In addition to the options above, we are running a range of different targeted consultation types.
 These are listed below.

-We will be running workshops with key groups involved in the preventive health space, such as local government networks, coalitions relevant to preventive health, relevant work areas, key governance groups.
+We are holding workshops with key sectors involved in the preventive health space, such as local government networks, coalitions relevant to preventive health, organisational teams, key governance groups.

-We will be running interviews with key leaders in the preventive health space.
+One-on-one interviews will be conducted with key leaders in preventive health.

 - Ulverstone (Central Coast Voice for Health)